rccyx/lookas/README.md

 Finally, the renderer pushes everything to the terminal with dense Unicode block characters, letting gradients show up clean without burning cycles.
 FFT calls are SIMD-accelerated where hardware allows, memory access is cache-friendly, and processing adapts automatically to the system it runs on.

-On modern machines, this translates to a consistent 60+ frames per second with sub-5ms audio latency—snappy enough that the visuals feel like part of the sound itself.
+On modern machines, this translates to a consistent 60+ frames per second with sub-5ms audio latency, snappy enough that the visuals feel like part of the sound itself.

 ## License

 [MIT](LICENSE)